techidaily/site-ai-voice-clone/source/_posts/how-to-convert-video-voice-to-text-online-for-free-in-2024.md

 ![export transcription](https://images.wondershare.com/virbo/article/2024/03/convert-video-voice-to-text-12.jpg)

  Moving beyond desktop meetings and e-learning, businesses often need an easier and faster way to translate video content for a global audience.
 That is where AI video translation can help you.
-In the next part, you’ll explore how[Wondershare Virbo](https://virbo.wondershare.com/) can help you efficiently translate video voice to text in multiple languages.
+In the next part, you’ll explore how [Wondershare Virbo](https://virbo.wondershare.com/) can help you efficiently translate video voice to text in multiple languages.
 Read on to make your marketing materials accessible to a wider audience.

 ## Part 3\.
 Virbo: Best Video Voice-to-Text Translator Online for Global Marketing